-Drop biscuits may be unfamiliar to many Kiwis, they are similar in texture to traditional scones but even easier to make.
+Drop biscuits may be unfamiliar to many Kiwis, they are similar in texture to traditional savoury scones but even easier to make.
 These Savoury Drop Biscuits are a super quick and extremely adaptable, you can have them from mixing bowl to plate in less than 30 minutes.
-The perfect morning tea bake for those working from home.
+The perfect morning tea bake for those working from home or as a soup accompaniment if you have run out of bread.
 It’s also a great recipe to make with kids and keep them busy during the lockdown.

 Serve with Pesto Cream Cheese or your favourite plant-based spread.

 - ¼ cup canola or oil of choice

 - ¼ cup nutritional yeast or a plant-based cheddar